Skip to main content

 _detectRootDomainTemporary test cookie (value=testRootDomain) that Kameleoon uses to detect the main domain of the site.Deleted immediately after use.

-kameleoonVisitorCodeContains the unique Kameleoon visitorCode identifier365 days
+kameleoonVisitorCodeContains the unique Kameleoon visitorCode identifier.365 days

 KeyDescriptionLifespan

-KameleoonProducts_session_codeContains a unique sesssion identifier.Session duration
+KameleoonProducts_session_codeContains a unique session identifier.Session duration

 KameleoonProducts_session_last_actContains the last activity timestamp.1 hour